serramatutu/z/README.md

 # replace ":" with "-"
 echo -n "replace:me" | z replace : -

+# hash a file
+z hash md5 < myfile.txt

 # get the length of an md5 hash
 echo -n "hashme" | z hash md5 _ length

-# hash a file
-z hash md5 < myfile.txt

 # get the length of a file
 z length < myfile.txt

+# encode to hex
+echo -n "hexme" | z encode hex

+# decode from hex
+echo -n 6865786d65 | z decode hex

 # get the lengths of each line in a file
 z split \n _ length < myfile.txt